JosephLauTiewJung/DeepBreath.ai/Readme.md

 An AI-driven triage and reporting system designed for Malaysian clinics that lack on-site professional radiologists.
 This solution automates X-ray analysis, evaluates critical levels, and generates editable medical reports to reduce patient bottlenecks and assist medical staff.

 **SDG Alignment:** SDG 3: Good Health and Well-being
+## Problem statement
+Malaysian clinics frequently lack on-site professional radiologists, creating patient bottlenecks and delaying the triage of critical cases like tumors.
+Radiologists report that they faced unbearable work load and unmanageable patient counts.
+Citizens live in the rural area report that they don't have access to a professional radiologist after they got their ct scan from technicians.
 ## Features
 * **Automated X-Ray Analysis:** YOLO detects and highlights potential tumors.
 * **Smart Triage & Reporting:** The Gemini API acts as an AI radiologist, evaluating visual data and text reports to classify criticality (Low/Medium/High) and generating editable, downloadable summaries.